XML RSS

 The one who consistently does what 'Simon says' wins the game.

-As far as the fun factor in acting games is concerned, in this game it takes place when the leader says the following things:
+As far as the fun factor in this game is concerned, it takes place when the leader (for instance) says the following things:

 'Simon says, wiggle your eyebrows'